 4. The Best Toothbrush for Toddlers 8 months and up – Dr. Brown’s Infant-to-Toddler Toothbrush Set.

-This toothbrush is ideal for toddlers who are getting their first set of teeth cleaned by their mummies and until the age of 3.
-Super-soft and safe for baby’s first teeth and flexible body is gentle on sensitive gums.
+The best toothbrush for toddlers who are getting their first set of teeth cleaned by their mummies and until the age of 3 is none other than Dr. Brown’s infant to toddler toothbrush.
+Super-soft and safe for baby’s first teeth and flexible body when used on sensitive gums.

 Bristles could come out easily if they are bitten by the toddler.

 May get moldy if not dried properly due to the twists and turns in the elephant handle.

 5. Radius Totz Toothbrush for Toddlers 18 months to 3 years olds

 You would love this Radius Totz toothbrush for your 18-month-old toddler as this toothbrush is made fully from recycled materials, and reduces landfill garbage.

 It comes with ultra-soft bristles, a dye-free handle and bristles and an easy-to-grip tapered handle.

 Radius is set up with an eco-environment in mind, it uses recycled products and therefore able to keep the price affordable and the product comes BPA-free.

 It comes with a variety of colors such as pink, orange, yellow, green, blue, and purple, colors for both boys and girls.
 You can choose to buy one time at $3.99 or choose a replacement service every few months that you can pre-select.
 Probably you may not need it, as your toddler will outgrow and move to the next category of toothbrush.